 Hold Tool-Alignment on a 30-Ton Punching Machine!!!

-If Handles do not Lock-Up properly to Close this Switch, Machine will Not Punch.
+If Handles do Not Lock-Up properly to Close this Switch,

-be Careful that you do NOT Damage these parts as they are Hard to get or Not Available!
+be Very Careful that you do NOT Damage these Parts!

 Photo above is a Strippit Super 30/30 Punch Machine